 One-third of the U.S. is experiencing clinical symptoms of anxiety and depression, according to the Center for Disease Control.
 It doesn’t take a study to show we’re missing connection during these extraordinary times and we’re grappling with how to nurture friendships and increase closeness.
 Toss the current political and racial divisiness into the mix and we’re a seriously disjointed people.

 So, if we’re missing the closeness of friendship, whether from responsibility, distance, the pandemic or societal divisiveness, how do we proactively narrow the gap?
 This is where Greater Good in Action comes into play.
 UC Berkeley’s Greater Good Science Center and HopeLab combined scientific studies with research-based methods to teach us how to increase closeness and lead more meaningful lives.

 Normally, you would conduct the activity in-person, but, pandemic times call for virtual measures.
 So, we begin by visiting Greater Good in Action.
 We plan a Google Hangout or Zoom call with someone we want to connect with on a deeper level.
 You could even coordinate with someone within your domestic bubble.
 Then, we alternate asking questions GGA provided.

 1. Is there anything you would change about how you were raised?

 2. If a crystal ball could tell you the truth about something, what would you want to know?

 3. If you knew you would die within a year, what if anything would you change about the way you’re living now?

-Friendships require consistent check-ins, stories swaps, thoughtful questions and attentive listening.
-It’s time we skate past the small talk and take a deeper, more vulnerable dive into each other’s lives.
-Sharing honesty, trust, empathy, non-judgement and love is what we need right now, and exactly how to increase closeness. -xo
+Friendships require consistent check-ins, story swaps, thoughtful questions and attentive listening.
+It’s time we move past the small talk and take a deeper, more vulnerable dive into each other’s lives.
+Sharing honesty, trust, empathy, non-judgement and just what the doctor ordered. —xo